 Professor of Music Theory

 Robert S. Hatten joined the faculty in Fall 2011 as Professor of Music Theory, having taught previously at Indiana University.
 His first book, Musical Meaning in Beethoven: Markedness, Correlation, and Interpretation (Indiana University Press, 1994), was co-recipient of the Wallace Berry Publication Award from the Society for Music Theory in 1997.
 His second book, Interpreting Musical Gestures, Topics, and Tropes: Mozart, Beethoven, Schubert (Indiana University Press, 2004), helped launch the book series “Musical Meaning and Interpretation,” for which Dr. Hatten serves as general editor.
-Dr. Hatten has served as Vice-President of the Society for Music Theory (2005-07) and President of the Semiotic Society of America (2007-08).
+Dr. Hatten is currently President of the Society for Music Theory (2017-19).
+He has also served as Vice-President of the Society for Music Theory (2005-07) and President of the Semiotic Society of America (2007-08).
 His research interests include semiotic theories of musical meaning (including agency, expressive genres, gesture, style, topics, tropes, and narrativity), performance and analysis (as pianist), music and the poetic text (as poet), and twentieth-century opera (as librettist and composer).
 He has given invited papers and keynotes across North American and Europe, and extended lecture series in Poland, Finland, Spain, and Mexico.

 - Musical Meaning in Beethoven: Markedness, Correlation, and Interpretation (Advances in Semiotics, Thomas A. Sebeok, general editor).
 Bloomington and Indianapolis: Indiana University Press, 1994.
 Wallace Berry Publication Award, Society for Music Theory, 1997 (co-recipient).
 Paperback reprint, 2004.

-- A Theory of Virtual Agency for Western Music (forthcoming, Indiana University Press)
+- A Theory of Virtual Agency for Western Art Music (forthcoming October 2018, Indiana University Press)

 - “Reflections Inspired by a Response” [response to Lorraine Byrne Bodley’s response to my “A Surfeit of Musics: What Goethe’s Lyrics Concede When Set to Schubert’s Music,” 19th-Century Music Review 5:2 (2008)], 19th-Century Music Review 13 (2016), 35-38.